 Sex: Sexual differences

-The female is heavier especially during the spawning season.
+The female is heavier, especially during spawning season.
 The males are more brightly colored and smaller.
-During spawning they will develop a very red nose.
+During spawning, males will develop a very red nose.

 Breeding / Reproduction

-The Albino Tiger Barb is developed from the Tiger Barb, which is moderately easy to breed and raising the fry is relatively simple.
-They become sexually mature at about 6 to 7 weeks of age when they have attained a size between about 3/4 of an inch to just over an inch in length (2 - 3 cm).
+The Albino Tiger Barb is developed from the Tiger Barb, which is moderately easy to breed, and raising the fry is relatively simple.
+These fish become sexually mature at about 6 to 7 weeks of age when they have attained a size between about 3/4 of an inch to just over an inch in length (2 - 3 cm).
 Select breeding pairs from the school that have excellent markings and strong color.

 These fish are egg layers that scatter their eggs rather than having a specific breeding site.
 The eggs are adhesive and will fall to the substrate.
-These fish can spawn in a 20 gallon breeding tank.
-It can be set up with a sponge filter a heater, and some plants.
+These fish can spawn in a 20-gallon breeding tank, which can be set up with a sponge filter, a heater, and some plants.
 Marbles used as substrate will help protect the eggs.
-The water should be a medium hardness to 10° dGH, slightly acidic with a pH of about 6.5, and a temperature between 74 - 79° F (24 - 26° C).
+The water should be a medium hardness of 10° dGH, slightly acidic with a pH of about 6.5, and a temperature between 74 to 79° F (24 - 26° C).

 Condition the pair with a variety of live foods like brine shrimp.
 Introduce the female to the breeding tank first and add the male after a couple of days, when the female is full of eggs.
 The courting ritual will start in the late afternoon with them swimming around each other, and the male performing headstands and spreading his fins to excite the female.
 The spawn will take place in the morning, with the male chasing and nipping the female.
 The female will begin releasing 1 to 3 eggs at a time.
 Up to 300 eggs will be release, though more mature females can hold 700 or more.